This morning I ran four miles, part of my training for a June half-marathon. It was very cold and very windy, typical March weather for my town.

 My half-marathon schedule says tomorrow I’m supposed to run six miles.
 I’m undecided.
 Should I run or should I simply retire from running?
-Maybe take up the pole vault?

 Usually technology is against me.
 Today, though, the earth wobbled.
 Rivers changed course.
 Republicans and Democrats joined hands and sang "We Are The World."
 Technology was with me.

 I may go back to struggling to attain 8:00 miles.
 I may once again despise the Runkeeper lady.
 The earth may resume its steady spin.

 But make no mistake: Today, I was Roger Bannister.